bobinimKe/MiniCPM-V/AndroidUpdate.txt

-Fullscreen Scrolling - Hide the top bar when scrolling down
+Custom Start Site - Change the default favorites view when opening a new tab to a specified URL